 What do we do after placement?

 If your baby's birth mother lives in another state, you will need to stay in her state for 7-10 business days as you wait for ICPC clearance.
 ICPC stands for the Interstate Compact on the Placement of Children and makes sure that children placed into an adoptive family outside of their birth state get the right support services.
-After ICPC clears, you can go home and begin your new lives as parents!
+After ICPC clears, you can go home and begin your new lives as parents with your adopted baby!

 If you'd like to learn more about the hospital experience as an adoptive parent, this webinar is an invaluable resource!